-(The videos below were made private on or around September 9, 2012, after we linked to them.
+(Most of the videos below were made private on or around September 9, 2012, after we linked to them.
 Screen shots have been added.
 They are all from this Vimeo user, who does some beautiful photography in the Junction City area and is a member of the church.)

 Thoughts from a former member on the fun day: The "Family Fun Day" is a more recent thing that I believe started in '08 or '09.
 There is a yard sale and a lot of "fun" type things to do for kids.
 It's a combo fundraiser and "outreach."
 It's done at Riddle Hall.